pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 **Long-Polling**, once a common technique, is now largely outdated due to its inefficiency and the high overhead of repeatedly establishing new HTTP connections.
 Although it may serve as a fallback in environments lacking support for WebSockets or SSE, its use is generally discouraged due to significant performance limitations.

+## Known Problems

+For all of the realtime streaming technologies, there are known problems.
+When you build anything on top of them, keep these in mind.

+### A client can miss out events when reconnecting

+When a client is connection, reconnection or offline, it can miss out events that happen on the server but could not be streamed to the client.
+This missout out events are not relevant when the server is streaming the full content each time anways, like on a live updating stock ticker.
+When the backend is made to stream partial results, you have to account for missed out events.
+Fixing that on the backend scaled pretty bad because the backend would have to remember for each client which events have been successfully send already.
+Instead this should be implemented with client side logic.

+The [RxDB replication protocol](../replication.md) for example uses two modes of operation for that.
+One is the [checkpoint iteration mode](../replication.md#checkpoint-iteration) where normal http requests are used to iterate over backend data, until the client is in sync again.
+Then it can switch to [event observation mode](../replication.md#event-observation) where updates from the realtime-stream are used to keep the client in sync.
+Whenever a client disconnects or has any error, the replication shortly switches to [checkpoint iteration mode](../replication.md#checkpoint-iteration) until the client is in sync again.
+This method accounts for missed out events and ensures that clients can always sync to the exact equal state of the server.

+### Company firewalls can cause problems

+There are many known problems with company infrastructure when using any of the streaming technologies.
+Proxies and firewall can block traffic or unintentionally break requests and responses.
+Whenever you implement a realtime app in such an infrastructure, make sure you first test out if the technology itself works for you.

 ## Follow Up

 - Check out the [hackernews discussion of this article](https://news.ycombinator.com/item?id=39745993)